GuideDecember 11, 202514 min read

 • Blockchain tracking: Origin verification from mine to market

-• Community investment: Mining operations often support local economies
+• Community investment: Mining operations support local economies

 • Reclamation efforts: Land restoration after mining